labcif/SignalForensics/README.md

 - Automated decryption of Signal Desktop artifacts
 - Multiple execution modes and support for different environments
 - CSV and HTML report generation
+- Hashing of processed files for integrity verification
 - Quiet mode and customizable verbosity
 - Optional skipping of decryption/report steps